Sim-to-Lab-to-Real: Safe Reinforcement Learning with Shielding and Generalization Guarantees: Introduction

 However, the robots' performance often degrades sharply when they are deployed in the real world, where there can be substantial changes in environments such as different lighting conditions and noise in robot actuation.
 This performance drop opens the need for research on \emph{Sim-to-Real} transfer.
-The typical approach is to simulate a large number of environments with randomized properties and train the policy to work well across environments, as environments in the real world are expected to be within the rich distribution of training variations.
+The typical approach is to simulate a large number of environments with randomized properties and train the policy to work well across environments, with the expectation that real environments at deployment time will be well captured by the rich distribution of training variations.
 This technique, namely \emph{domain randomization}, has helped bridge the \textit{Sim-to-Real} gap substantially \citep{tobin2017domain, muratore2021robot, sadeghi2017cad2rl}.
-In the field of visual navigation, conditions such as camera poses, furniture placement, and wall textures can be randomized.
+In the field of visual navigation, conditions such as camera poses, scene layout, and wall textures can be randomized.
 However, previous \emph{Sim-to-Real} techniques do not explicitly address \emph{safety} of the robots.
-Usually it is worth compromising the performance (e.g., success rate and time needed for reaching the target) to allow better safety of the system (e.g., rate of bumping into humans or furniture).
-Although training in simulation allows safety violations, without explicit training of robots avoiding unsafe behavior, they tend to exhibit similarly unsafe behavior in real environments.
-Another drawback of these techniques is that they do not provide any \emph{guarantee} on robots' performance or safety when they are deployed in different real environments.
-A ``certificate'' of robots' \emph{generalization} performance and safety can be necessary before they are deployed in safety-critical environments (e.g., households with children).
+Usually, it is worth compromising the performance (e.g., success rate and time needed for reaching the target) to allow better safety of the system (e.g., avoiding dangerous collisions with humans or furniture).
+While safety violations are inconsequential in simulation, robots trained without safety considerations will tend to exhibit similar unsafe behavior once deployed in real environments.
+Another drawback of these techniques is that they do not provide any guarantees on robots' performance or safety when they are deployed in different real environments.
+A ``certificate'' of robots' \emph{generalization} performance and safety is necessary before they are deployed in safety-critical environments (e.g., households with children).